Devvrif/Contact-Manager/README.md

 ---

 **Part of my journey from zero to AI/ML developer.**
-Follow along: @itsrizmohammad | linkedin.com/in/mohammedriz# Contact-Manager
+Follow along: @itsrizmohammad | linkedin.com/in/mohammedriz